 B transfers test phone to C

-Like most desktop VoIP phones, the Grandstream GXP 1405 supports the standard audio codecs: PCMU, PCMA, G.729, etc. The phone also supports the G.722 wideband codec for high-def.
-The audio quality on an IP call with another device or user agent that supports G.722 is very good.
-Not quite as crisp as a call between two Polycom phones but still impressive, all things considering.
-Please remember that you will only get high definition audio on IP calls- calls that do not traverse the public switched telephone network.
+Like most desktop VoIP phones, the Grandstream GXP1405 supports the standard audio codecs: PCMU, PCMA, G.729, etc. The phone also supports the G.722 wideband codec for high def.
+The audio quality on an IP call with another device or user agent that supports G.722 is very good—not quite as crisp as a call between two Polycom phones but still impressive, all things considering.
+Remember that you will only get high-definition audio on IP calls—calls that do not traverse the PSTN.
 For OnSIP customers, this means all SIP calls, extension-to-extension calls, and conferencing.

 The speakerphone on this phone does not disappoint.
-We’ve used speakerphones on phones that cost 4 times as much as the GXP 1405 that performed half as well.
-I wouldn’t necessarily recommend walking around your office while using it, but if you’re simply planning on having a hands-off conversation from your desk, this phone should be more than up to the task.
+We’ve used speakerphones on phones that cost four times as much as the GXP1405 that performed half as well.
+We wouldn’t necessarily recommend walking around your office while using it, but if you’re simply planning to have a hands-off conversation from your desk, this phone should be more than up to the task.

 Ease of Use

-Like most standard IP desktop phones today, the Grandstream GXP 1405 features a navigation wheel, a central button with 4 directional keys surrounding it.
-Pressing the center button takes you to the phone’s main menu, where you can view your phone’s status and call history, make a direct IP call, check SIP instant messages, or configure your phone’s preferences and account settings, etc. By default, the left directional arrow is a ‘back’ button.
-The up directional arrow takes you to your missed calls, and as far as I can tell, both the down and right directional arrows take you to your contacts list.
+Like most standard IP desktop phones today, the Grandstream GXP1405 features a navigation wheel, a central button with four directional keys surrounding it.
+Pressing the center button takes you to the phone’s main menu, where you can view your phone’s status and call history, make a direct IP call, check SIP instant messages, or configure your phone’s preferences and account settings, etc. By default, the left directional arrow is a back button.
+The up directional arrow takes you to your missed calls, and as far as we can tell, both the down and right directional arrows take you to your contacts list.
 There doesn’t seem to be a way to customize these directional arrow shortcuts within the Grandstream web interface.

-The graphical LCD is not backlit and allows only 2 menu items to be displayed at any time, which may make navigating through the phone’s menus a less-than-ideal experience.
+The graphical LCD is not backlit and allows only two menu items to be displayed at any time, which may make navigating through the phone’s menus a less-than-ideal experience.

 Many IP phones automatically dial an 11-digit phone number after you enter it.
-As far as we can tell (there may be some setting within the menus that we overlooked), the Grandstream GXP 1405 does not.
-After you enter a number, you need to press the small phone icon near the bottom right hand corner of the phone to get the call going.
-You will also need to hit the phone icon when you’re conducting a ‘blind’ transfer.
+As far as we can tell (there may be some setting within the menus that we overlooked), the Grandstream GXP1405 does not.
+After you enter a number, you need to press the small phone icon near the bottom right-hand corner of the phone to get the call going.
+You will also need to hit the phone icon when conducting a blind transfer.